bright/new-www/content/blog/exposed-rsql-search-implementation.md

 }
 ```

-In order to create database connection and perform initial db insert, I created Ktor's plugin:
+In order to create a database connection and perform the initial db insert, I created Ktor's plugin:

 `Data.kt`
 ```kotlin